jetify-com/devbox/docs/app/docs/guides/pinning_packages.md

 In most cases, the packages available in Devbox's default commit should suffice for your use cases.
 However, if you need a specific minor version, or an older version of a package that is no longer included in Nixpkgs, you may need update the commit SHA.
 Unfortunately, Nix does not have an official way to find the Nixpkg commit SHA for a specific version of a package.

 However, there is an unofficial search tool at https://lazamar.co.uk/nix-versions/ that can be used to list the Nixpkg commits for different versions of a specific package.
+To find the correct Nixpkg commit hash:
+1. Select `nixpkgs-unstable` in the dropdown
+2. Enter the name of the package you want to search, and hit Search
+3. In the search results, find the version you want in the Version Column
+4. Copy the Commit hash in the Revision column
+5. Add the commit hash to your `devbox.json`